Label305/dSRelay/README.md

 ## License

-dSRelay is available under the MIT license.
+dSRelay is available under the Apache 2.0 license.
 See the LICENSE file for more info.